HTML::EmailExtractor - Scraping Email Addresses from Website Pages

-Parsing emails from a website with navigation to pages up to a specified limit
+Scraping emails from a site by traversing pages up to a specified limit

 Download example